Burnerator/go-rest-api-example/README.md

 # Go Rest Api Example
-This is a very simple Go api rest example.. c
+This is a very simple Go api rest example.